openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly

-The modifier *internal* indicates that a class member or a constructor is accessible within their compilation unit only.
-A compilation unit that is a package can be used in any *package module* (see :ref:`Packages`).
+The modifier *internal* indicates that a class member, a constructor, or an interface member is accessible within its compilation unit only.
+If the compilation unit is a package (see :ref:`Packages`), then *internal* members can be used in any *package module*.
+If the compilation unit is a separate module (see :ref:`Separate Modules`), then *internal* members can be used within this module.

 .. index::
    modifier